hclsiva/handsonalgods/preps.md

 # Practice questions

-## Generate the following sequence
+## 1. Generate the following sequence

 1

 1 1

 2 1

 1 2 1 1

 1 1 1 2 2 1

 3 1 2 2 1 1

-## 1 million intgeres with too many duplicates with digits 1 - 9.
+## 2. Given 1 million intgeres with too many duplicates with digits 1 - 9.
 Sort the inputs with O(n)